-The Master of Science in Management program is designed for students with degrees in business and related fields to prepare for careers which involve undertaking, managing, overseeing, and using research.
+The Master of Science in Management (MScMgt) program is designed for students with degrees in business and related fields to prepare for careers which involve undertaking, managing, overseeing, and using research.

 Students in this program will gain an advanced knowledge of theoretical and conceptual components of the management disciplines and develop their abilities to independently undertake original research within the domain of management disciplines.
 Students will also develop research related skills and work to understand, practice, and examine ethical considerations in management research.
 The program achieves these goals through intensive and stimulating seminars, energetic class discussions, research assignments, and a research project/thesis supervised by our qualified faculty.

 The MScMgt consists of three and one-half full-course equivalents (seven half-courses), plus a two-part research project (one and one-half full-course equivalents) for a total of 5 FCE's.
 Core courses will focus on the following topics:

 For a complete list of courses, please view the Graduate Programs in the Faculty of Business Administration in the Lakehead University's Academic Calendar.

 Students will be required to conduct a research project in fulfillment of their MScMgt degree.
 Research will typically take place within one of the following discipline area established at the school.

 Topics include theory, technology, and application of management information systems to revitalize business processes, conduct electronic commerce/business, improve business decision-making, facilitate collaboration, and initiate knowledge management.

 Topics include logistical efficiencies, quality control, manufacturing and service production, enterprise resource planning, and capacity planning.